SocialQu/Suss/research/notes/Ideas.md

 3. Use the transposed matrix to apply PCA recursively and select the sentences that reflect the meaning the closest meaning.

 4. Build a custom dataset from YT.
 Use title & description to train a Neural Network.

+5. Find the salience score of each sentence word.
+Attempt the same with paragraphs to sentences 📤.
+Select the sentences with most salience.